area9innovation/fast/gringo/readme.md

 		exp(1) "||" exp(2)		{ ||($1, $2) }

+  - There is a problem with our rewrite rules, so we get

+	  term1 = term2 ("|" ws0 term2 { GChoice($term(1), $term(2)) })*;

+	Consequence: Maybe we should switch to a stack-based semantic action metaphor, instead of binding style.
+	So the actions are just GUnquote, no GAction.
+	I.e. we can not produce prefix notation, only postfix notation.

 - Add error recovery

 - Add syntax requirement for the semantic actions, so we can statically